 Committees

-The board may from time to time appoint any committee or other advisory body, as it deems necessary or appropriate for such purposes and, subject to the Act, with such powers as the board shall see fit.
-Any such committee may formulate its own rules of procedure, subject to such regulations or directions as the board may from time to time make.
-Any committee member may be removed by resolution of the board of directors.
+The board shall appoint a nominating committee, a governance and ethics committee and a finance and audit committee.
+The board may also, from time to time, appoint any committee or other advisory body, as it deems necessary or appropriate for such purposes and, subject to the Act, with such powers as the board shall see fit.
+The board shall approve terms of reference for any committee it appoints; however, any such committee may formulate its own rules of procedure, subject to such regulations or directions as the board may from time to time make.
+Any committee member may be removed by resolution of the board.

-Audit Committee
+Finance and Audit Committee

-The board of directors may appoint an audit committee pursuant to section 194 (Audit Committee) of the Act.
+The board shall appoint a finance and audit committee pursuant to section 194 (Audit Committee) of the Act.

-The audit committee, if appointed, shall:
+The finance and audit committee shall:

 Be composed of not less than three directors, a majority of whom are not officers or employees of the Corporation.